Antony90/ml-photo-api/README.md

-# Image Scene Classifier
+# Face Identification and Image Classifier REST API
+A REST API to carry out face identification and image classification tasks for my AI-assisted [Smart Gallery app](https://github.com/Antony90/smart-gallery/).
+Written in Python using FastAPI.
+Uses dlib for face identification, and tensorflow for image classification.

 ## Summary

 Keras model to classify images by 36 Camera Scenes typically found in mobile gallery apps, used for image tagging.
 This is inspired by the [Mobile AI 2021 Real-Time Camera Scene Detection Challenge](https://competitions.codalab.org/competitions/28113).
 I created my own dataset of 9445 images, using Google Image Search results for each category.

+The dlib Python library is used to generate vector embeddings of faces within images, to allow for grouping of similar faces and face identification from new images, using a clustering algorithm.

-The result is a REST API to tag images in batch.
-I used this in my AI-assisted [Smart Gallery app](https://github.com/Antony90/smart-gallery/) to automatically tag user submitted images.
+The result is a REST API which supports my ML [Smart Gallery app](https://github.com/Antony90/smart-gallery/).

 ## API Usage